sveltejs/rollup-plugin-svelte/README.md

         handler(warning);
       },

-      // You can pass any of the Svelte compiler oiptions
+      // You can pass any of the Svelte compiler options
       compilerOptions: {

         // By default, the client-side compiler is used.
 You